JoaoPedroPP/Git-Management/README.md

 ## About The Project

-Have you just wonder how good it would be if you could code your project and once you think it's time to publish on a version control host like GitHub you could just type a command line and it set up your repository ?
-That's what Git Management CLI, gitmgt, gives to you, now you don't need to leave your project's environment to manually create you repository on GitHub, you just need to type `gitmgt create -n awesome_repo` and then push your project.
+Have you ever wondered how nice it would be if you could code your project and when you think it is time to publish it on a version control host like GitHub you could just type a command line and it sets up your repository?
+That is what Git Management CLI, gitmgt, gives to you.
+Now you do not need to leave your project's environment to manually create you repository on GitHub, you just need to type `gitmgt create -n awesome_repo` and then push your project.

 ### Built With